caraml-dev/merlin/docs/user/templates/08_limitations.md

 ### Log History

 Users can only view the logs that are still in the model’s container.
-Link to the associated stackdriver dashboard is provided in the log page to access past log.
+Link to the associated Stackdriver dashboard is provided in the log page to access past log.